Irvyandl/Portfolio/README.md

 - Data modeling (Power Pivot, DAX)
 - Data transformation (Power Query, SQL Server)
 - Storytelling with data for business decisions
+- Translating Spanish-language data into English insights

 ---

 ## 📈 Featured Project: Sales Performance Dashboard

 ### 📝 Overview
 This project analyzes over **7,000 sales transactions** and presents business performance insights across regions and years.
 It includes customer tier segmentation and warehouse distribution logic using DAX.
+The dataset originated in Spanish, and the final report was translated and adapted into English for broader communication and stakeholder use.

 ### ⚙️ Tools & Skills Used
 - Power BI